 Hospitality management graduates manage restaurants, hotels, private clubs and other related hospitality businesses or plan social and corporate events that include food, beverage and lodging services.
 Sales management for food distribution companies or hotels and resorts are additional career paths for alumni.
 The National Restaurant Association projects the number of food service management positions to increase eight percent from 2010 to 2020.
-U.S. Bureau of Labor Statistics projects a three percent increase in hotel and lodging managers and a thirteen percent increase in casino hotel managers from 2008 to 2018, and a thirty-three percent increase in meeting convention and event planning jobs from 2012-2022.
+U.S. Bureau of Labor Statistics projects a three percent increase in hotel and lodging managers and a thirteen percent increase in casino hotel managers from 2008 to 2018.

 Prior to taking HM 33050 Professional Practices in Hospitality Management in the junior year and HM 43092 Practicum in Hospitality Management, students must be admitted to the professional phase of the program.
 For admission to the professional phase, students need to provide documentation of the following to the Vacca Office of Student Services:

-To graduate, students must have a minimum of 120 credits, minimum 39 upper-division hours, complete course requirements specified for the degree and meet all of the requirements listed above, including the minimum of 2.250 major GPA and 2.000 cumulative.
+To graduate, students must have a minimum of 121 credits, complete course requirements specified for the degree and meet all of the requirements listed above, including the minimum of 2.250 major GPA and 2.000 cumulative.